-3.9.1 The HEY LEP is committed to maximising its impact by finding or commissioning, enabling, developing and funding the best projects.
+- 3.9.1 The HEY LEP is committed to maximising its impact by finding or commissioning, enabling, developing and funding the best projects.
 Openness and competition are at the heart of this approach.
-The HEY LEP's Economic Strategy, together with the economic development plans of the two local authorities, will provide the context, rationale and up-to-date evidence base for project and programme development.

-3.9.2 HEY LEP will work with the local authorities to establish a common pipeline of projects and provide support and endorsement for programme development to be agreed directly between Local Authorities and Government.

-3.9.3 Calls for potential projects to be funded with LEP-allocated resources are published on the LEP's website and circulated using the communication channels above.
-Application forms and guidance are published with clear deadlines and contact information.
-The LEP encourages early confidential discussion with the LEP Executive about project ideas so it can help organisations decide which funding route is most suitable, and avoid them undertaking unnecessary work.

-3.9.4 For some funding opportunities, such as business grant programmes, the LEP Executive and any delivery partners may offer road-shows or clinics to encourage organisations to develop proposals and provide technical advice on the application process.
-However, this does not extend to supporting the development of proposals; strict "ethical walls" are enforced to ensure that officers and board members involved in developing a project are not involved in its assessment.

-3.9.5 The decision-making process and criteria for each call, as set out in this Assurance Framework, is also included in the guidance.
-This will often include at the appropriate stage review by a panel with relevant specialist knowledge and/or the LEP's external appraiser to ensure decisions are fair and robust.

-3.9.6 More details on how projects are appraised, prioritised and approved are provided in Appendix 3.
+The HEY LEP's Economic Growth and Workforce Wellbeing Strategy, together with the economic development plans of the two local authorities, provides the context, rationale and up-to-date evidence base for project and programme development. - 3.9.3 Application forms and guidance are published with clear deadlines and contact information.
+The LEP encourages early confidential discussion with the LEP Executive about project ideas so it can help organisations decide which funding route is most suitable and avoid them undertaking unnecessary work. - 3.9.4 For some funding opportunities, such as business grant programmes, the LEP Executive and any delivery partners may offer road-shows or clinics to encourage organisations to develop proposals and provide technical advice on the application process.
+However, this does not extend to supporting the development of proposals; strict "ethical walls" are enforced to ensure that officers and board members involved in developing a project are not involved in its assessment. - 3.9.5 The decision-making process and criteria for each call, as set out in this Assurance Framework, is also included in the guidance.
+This will often include at the appropriate stage review by a panel with relevant specialist knowledge and/or the LEP's external appraiser to ensure decisions are fair and robust. - 3.9.6 More details on how projects are appraised, prioritised and approved are provided in Appendix 3.